Getting Started: E-Rx

 E-Rx Notifications

-When there's an error, it will appear on the patient's profile below "problems" with a red icon.
+When there's an error, it will appear in the Medications component of the Client Profile Overview with a red "Error" pillbox.

-Lastly, it will also appear within the "Notifications" section when managing prescriptions.
-Add & Manage > Notifications
+Lastly, it will also appear within the "Notifications" section of DoseSpot when managing prescriptions.
+In the current DoseSpot UI, navigate to Add & Manage > Notifications.
+In the enhanced DoseSpot UI, locate the bell icon in the top right.

 From here, providers have the option to view the error, or ignore it.
 Ignoring an error will dismiss the notifications within your account but will not necessarily resolve the prescription error.